SharePoint/sp-dev-docs/docs/sp-add-ins/include-a-custom-button-in-the-provider-hosted-add-in.md

 10. Click **new item**, and on the create item form, enter a name, but do *not* select **Added to Corporate DB**.
 Select **Save**.
 The list should look similar to the following.

    *Figure 1.
-Local Employees list with a single item
+Local Employees list with a single item*

    ![The Local Employees list with a single item.
 Name is Brayden Sawtell.
 The value of the "Added to Corporate DB" column is No.](../images/a3371859-e42f-49ea-8f17-48d8a248b075.PNG)

 ## Add the custom button

-In this section, you include markup in the add-in that will deploy a button to the list's ribbon.
-When a user highlights an employee on the list and clicks the button, the employee's name will be added to the corporate database and the  **Added to Corporate DB** field for the employee will be switched from No to Yes.
+In this section, you include markup in the add-in that deploys a button to the list's ribbon.
+When a user highlights an employee in the list and selects the button, the employee's name is added to the corporate database, and the **Added to Corporate DB** field for the employee switches from **No** to **Yes**.

 1. If Visual Studio is open, you have to close it and reopen the Chain Store solution so that Visual Studio can discover your new list (run Visual Studio as an administrator).